Teamwork/github-sync/README.md

 - A PR is approved: tag `PR Approved` added
 - A PR is merged: tags `PR Open` and `PR Approved` removed, tag `PR merged` added
 - A PR is closed: tags `PR Open` and `PR Approved` removed

+You may also specify columns you'd like the task to be moved to on every stage of the PR:
+- `BOARD_COLUMN_OPENED`: The case-sensiteve column name of the column you'd like the task to be moved to once the PR has been opened
+- `BOARD_COLUMN_MERGED`: The case-sensiteve column name of the column you'd like the task to be moved to once the PR has been merged
+- `BOARD_COLUMN_CLOSED`: The case-sensiteve column name of the column you'd like the task to be moved to if the PR was closed without being merged

+The column names will be checked against all board columns in the task's project, this will be using a `contains()` method so you may specify part of the name instead of the full name, however this `contains()` check is case-sensitive.
+The first matching column will be used.

 ## Contributing